 • pain medication such as ibuprofen (Advil) for cramping

 There are also surgical procedures that can reduce or stop heavy menstrual bleeding, such as dilation and curettage (D and C), which removes the top layer of uterine tissue.
-Another option is tamponade with a Foley bulb, which involves inserting a device in the uterus to apply pressure, which can stop bleeding.

-When a physical injury causes excessive bleeding, a person might need surgery.
+When a physical injury causes excessive bleeding, a person might also need surgery.
 For example, a perforation due to an intrauterine device (IUD) may require surgery to remove the IUD and repair the perforation.

-Bleeding during pregnancy
+Treatments for bleeding during pregnancy

 If tests show that a person is pregnant, their treatment may involve some of the same approaches as above, but they will have different aims.